 |Mixture category||Identification of the mixture category from the European product categorisation system (EuPCS) containing the Candidate List substance(s) incorporated in the further processing step (e.g. coating) of an article or incorporated when joining or assembling two or more articles in a complex object (e.g. adhesive, solder).

 [It allows to identify where in the article the Candidate List substance is present.]

-For help preparing to input data for the Waste Framework Directive database, contact our REACH experts.
+For help preparing to input data for the Waste Framework Directive database as part of the circular economy, contact our REACH experts.